 State Law

-The California Air Resources Board (ARB) is a board within the California Environmental Protection Agency that coordinates local, state and federal air pollution control programs in California.
+The California Air Resources Board (ARB) is a board within the California Environmental Protection Agency that coordinates local, State and federal air pollution control programs in California.
 In 1988, the State Legislature adopted the California Clean Air Act (Health & Safety Code, § 39000 et seq.), which established a statewide air pollution control program.
 The California Clean Air Act’s requirements include annual emission reductions, increased development and use of low emission vehicles, and submittal of air quality attainment plans by air districts.
-The ARB has established state ambient air quality standards, also shown in Table 2.
-Additionally, the ARB has established state standards for pollutants that have no federal ambient air quality standard, including sulfate, visibility, hydrogen sulfide, and vinyl chloride.
+The ARB has established State ambient air quality standards, also shown in Table 2.
+Additionally, the ARB has established State standards for pollutants that have no federal ambient air quality standard, including sulfate, visibility, hydrogen sulfide, and vinyl chloride.

-The ARB has established state ambient air quality standards to identify outdoor pollutant levels considered safe for the public.
+The ARB has established State ambient air quality standards to identify outdoor pollutant levels considered safe for the public.
 Ambient air quality standards define clean air, and are established to protect even the most sensitive individuals in our communities.
 An air quality standard defines the maximum amount of a pollutant that can be present in outdoor air without harm to the public's health.
-In addition to state standards, the federal Clean Air Act (42 U.S.C. § 7401, et seq.) requires USEPA to set national ambient air quality standards (federal standards or national standards).
+In addition to State standards, the federal Clean Air Act (42 U.S.C. § 7401, et seq.) requires USEPA to set national ambient air quality standards (federal standards or national standards).
 The ARB makes area designations for ten pollutants: ozone, suspended particulate matter (PM10 and PM2.5), carbon monoxide, nitrogen dioxide, sulfur dioxide, sulfates, lead, hydrogen sulfide, and visibility reducing particles.

-After state standards are established, state law requires the ARB to designate each area as attainment, nonattainment, or unclassified for each state standard.
-The area designations, which are based on the most recent available data, indicate the healthfulness of air quality throughout the state.
+After State standards are established, State law requires the ARB to designate each area as attainment, nonattainment, or unclassified for each State standard.
+The area designations, which are based on the most recent available data, indicate the healthfulness of air quality throughout the State.
 Classifications determine the applicability and minimum stringency of pollution control requirements.

 The gaseous criteria pollutants, particulate matter, and toxic air contaminants, and the associated adverse health effects of these air quality contaminants are summarized below.
 Daily emissions and pollutant concentrations are used to quantify air pollution.
 The term “emissions” means the quantity of pollutant released into the air and has units of pounds per day (lbs /day).
 The term “concentrations” means the amount of pollutant material per volumetric unit of air and has units of parts per million (ppm) or micrograms per cubic meter (µg/m3).